All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Improved beta-cell function: Semaglutide supports the insulin-producing cells in the pancreas, helping them work more efficiently rather than burning out under the strain of overproduction .

 • Lower fasting insulin levels: As insulin sensitivity improves, the pancreas no longer needs to produce excess insulin.
-Lower circulating insulin helps reduce fat storage and may ease other downstream effects like elevated androgens.
+Lower circulating insulin helps reduce fat storage and may ease other downstream effects like improved androgens.

 • Anti-inflammatory effects: Reductions in inflammatory markers may help interrupt the cycle between inflammation and insulin resistance at a systemic level.